 Lucas Segovia joined The Joffrey Ballet in July 2010.

 Throughout his career, Lucas has toured to over 250 cities around the world.
-He has appeared in some of the most important venues for dance worldwide, such as London’s Sadler’s Wells and New York’s City Center and Carnegie Hall, along with the most important Opera Houses and theatres.
+He has appeared in some of the most important venues for dance worldwide, such as London’s Sadler’s Wells and New York’s City Center and Carnegie Hall, along with the most important opera houses and theatres.
 He has performed pieces by some of the most relevant choreographers, such as George Balanchine, Jerome Robbins, Alvin Ailey, Jirí Kylian, Christopher Wheeldon, Wayne McGregor, Alexei Ratmansky, William Forsythe and Twyla Tharp, among many others.

-Lucas has also appeared in Drury Lane Theatre's production of West Side Story starring as “Bernardo”, which became Drury Lane’s most successful production in its entire history.
+Lucas has also appeared in Drury Lane Theatre's production of West Side Story starring as “Bernardo”, which became Drury Lane’s most successful production in its history.

 Facebook: Lucas Segovia